TaylorDJones11/TaylorDJones11/README.md

 I am a Software Engineer from the U.S.

 - 🔭 I’m currently contributing to frontend and backend development for building web applications
-- 💬 I'm exploring becoming a blogger in the Tech space
+- 💬 I'm open to collaborate on open source projects
 - ⚡ Fun fact: When I'm not coding, I'm working as a model & commerical actress

 ---